 For some unknown reason this lily pad fabric has disappeared and I have to come up with a couple more that go into the borders when added.

 I do not like solid color fabric.
 I will use Kona Snow now and again, but for the most part I use fabrics like these two to replace solids.
 Besides I love fabric with words on it.
 And, this Moda Grunge PokaDot is so fun.
+I know, most will wonder why anyone would purchase this color.
+Yes, it one of my favored color and I love Moda Grunge.

 And my last purchase but definitely not least.
 My oldest granddaughter just graduated with her teaching credential in May.
 She has been hired with a 100% contract to teach English at one of our local high schools and she has moved into her own apartment.
 She almost always has a cup of tea in her hand and her new apartment floors and other decor is in grays.
 This is the perfect fabric to make a couple of placemats for her kitchen table for her August birthday.
 Guess I had better get busy with that.